Dinefwr Castle: History

 The castle now came into English hands, though it is recorded to have been burnt during the rebellion of Llywelyn Bren in 1316.
 In 1317 it was given to Hugh Despenser, the king's favourite.
 It was unsuccessfully besieged by the forces of Owain Glyndŵr in 1403.
 Towards the end of the 15th century the castle was held by Sir Rhys ap Thomas, who carried out extensive rebuilding.
 In 1531 his grandson Rhys ap Gruffydd was executed for treason and the castle was confiscated by the crown, though the family were later able to recover it.

 In 1660 Newton House was built nearby and the castle keep modified as a summer house.
 The remains of the large windows can be seen at the top of the keep, but it burned down in the 18th century.

 The castle is now owned by the Wildlife Trust of South and West Wales and managed by CADW on their behalf.

+Since 2024, Cadw have used the Welsh name Castell Dinefwr in English, as part of an effort to standardise the names in both languages.